 - 1. The ISPFS Quality Manual addresses certification, please list the exact requirement numbers and summarize the requirement. - 2.
 Is it an ISO/IEC 17025: requirement to be certified?
-Is it an A2LA-R221 and A2LA-C258 requirement to be certified?

-3. How long do you have to take the certification exams as a FSII and FSIII/FSIV?
+Is it an A2LA-R221 and A2LA-C258 requirement to be certified? - 3.
+How long do you have to take the certification exams as a FSII, FSIII discipline lead, and FSIII supervisor?